 How is the procedure performed?

 Proton beam therapy is typically performed on an outpatient basis.
-For most tumor sites, a standard course of treatment is five to seven weeks, with treatments delivered five days per week.
+For most tumor sites, a standard course of treatment is two to eight weeks, with treatments delivered five days per week.
 The length of each treatment will vary depending upon the tumor type and stage.
-The delivery of the proton beam to the patient lasts only a few minutes, although the total time spent in the treatment room will be longer (about 15 to 20 minutes) for positioning and adjustments to the equipment settings.
+The delivery of the proton beam to the patient lasts only a few minutes, although the total time spent in the treatment room will be longer (about 15 to 30 minutes) for positioning and adjustments to the equipment settings.